ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

 </table>

 The two spreadsheet connect by using the artifact name.
 In the fifth row of the Tags table, we pair the Golden Claw with the dragons tag.
 Then we pair it with Nordic, and then with puzzles.
 Because the "Name" variable is unique to each of our objects - for example, we only have one object with the name Golden Claw - we can use this to clearly identify which object a given tag belongs to.
 There is no question that the three tags just mentioned (dragons, Nordic, puzzles) all belong to the object called Golden Claw.

+Working with multiple related sheets can take some getting used to, but it opens up a world of possibility.
+We can count how many times any tag shows up in this column.
+We could load this data into a visualization program like Tableau and make a bar chart to see which tags are the most or least common.
+The list goes on.

 ### Survey Data